sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

     2. Flaws in your character

-        1. Thing on presidents I don\'t buy
+        1. Thing on presidents I don't buy

 What I liked
 ------------